 Your phone overheating

-If you think your Android phone has been infected with a virus or other malware, a mobile security app is your chief ally.
+If you think your Android phone has been infected with a virus or other malware, an Android mobile security app is your chief ally.

 Run an antivirus scan then follow the instructions on how to detect and remove an Android virus.